TheDaggster/Survival/README.md

 - Removed Weapon Asset as it was deemed unusuable and added just a firepoint to simplfy work
 - Fixed Shooting Not destroying on Collision with 2D Sprite colliders

+Removed Content
+- Weapon Placeholder
+- Unsuable Movement system and replaced with a older previous build

+Bugs -
+1. Movement is now Tap only as in you cant hold down the button to go forward but have to tap.
+(Slowly)

 ## NEW Update Log 31/10/22 The Bug Fix Update:

 + Added New Scenes "HouseTest2" and "TestHouseFlip" (HouseTest2 is a exstension to the level and TestHouseFlip being a Shortcut fix for a new script)